cafekora/cafekora.github.io/pages/pages-root-folder/index.md

 header:
   image_fullwidth: header_unsplash_12.jpg
 widget1:
-  title: "Learn more about the kora"
+  title: "About the kora"
   url: 'http://phlow.github.io/feeling-responsive/blog/'
   image: widget-1-302x182.jpg
-  text: 'Read more about what a kora is, where it comes from and how it is made'
+  text: 'Read more about what a kora is, where it comes from and how it is made.'
 widget2:
   title: "Kora Videos"
   url: 'http://phlow.github.io/feeling-responsive/info/'